Frequently Asked Questions

 Yes, but PDF files require a conversion step before formatting can begin.
 When you upload a PDF, DocToPrint sends it to a conversion service that turns it into a clean Word document — this typically costs $9–$79 depending on your page count.
 Once the conversion is complete, the Word file lands back in your project automatically and formatting proceeds as normal.
 For the cleanest results and lowest cost, upload a .DOCX file whenever possible.

 Yes.
-Word (.DOCX) manuscripts can be up to 50 MB — most books fall well under this.
+Word (.DOCX) manuscripts can be up to 100 MB — most books fall well under this.
 Cover images uploaded for AI title page generation must be 10 MB or smaller.
-If your DOCX exceeds 50 MB, try removing embedded fonts or compressing images in Word before uploading.
+If your DOCX is unusually large, try removing embedded fonts or compressing images in Word before uploading.

 DocToPrint is designed for text-focused interiors — novels, narrative nonfiction, memoir, business books, and similar manuscript formats where chapters of prose are the primary content.
 Books that require precise image placement on every page, full-page illustrations, or complex per-page visual layouts are not a good fit for this service.
 For illustrated or image-heavy books, a professional book designer or dedicated layout tool is recommended.